 If you’ve seen the surreal movies I mentioned earlier (Limitless or Lucy), you probably have a sense of what may one day be possible, at least if your friend gives you a secret pill while you're facing unemployment and a girlfriend's rejection, or you're being captured by Japanese terrorists.
 Qualia Mind isn’t quite like what you see in these thrilling movies, but it’s the closest thing to a “magic pill” movie experience that’s out there.
 Which is especially impressive considering that it is legal.
 And readily purchasable.

 Mmm… that's a bit too potentially blasphemous and offensive for me to continue to label it as such.

 I'll take it.

-Finally, should you be a soccer mom or college student or bartender scratching your head about whether this is something that no folks other than professional athletes or hard-charging CEO's or insane biohackers would ever take, then please know that Qualia Mind is not just some “natural” prescription drug alternative for fringe rich people or self-quantifying guinea pigs.
+If you’re a soccer mom, college student, or bartender scratching your head about whether this is something that no folks other than professional athletes, hard-charging CEOs, or insane biohackers take, then please know that Qualia Mind is not just for fringe rich people or self-quantifying guinea pigs.

-Scientists, artists, creators, entrepreneurs, activists, parents, and students of every kind are now using this stuff.
-Qualia Mind is designed for anyone who wants to do meaningful things with their life, have deep and profound experiences, and fully optimize their capability towards those goals, even if it means lucid dreaming, late night sex sessions, and achieving zero e-mails in your inbox at an unfair rate of speed.
+Scientists, artists, creators, entrepreneurs, activists, parents, and students of every kind are using this stuff.
+Qualia Mind is designed for anyone who wants to do meaningful things with their life, have deep and profound experiences, and fully optimize their capability toward those goals, even if it means lucid dreaming, late-night sex sessions, and achieving zero e-mails in your inbox at an unfair rate of speed.

-Anyways, if you have questions, thoughts or feedback about Qualia Mind, about the concept of “neurohacking” in general, about nootropics, smart drugs, or anything else related to enhancing cognitive performance via nutrition, then leave your comments below and I will reply!
+Anyway, if you have questions, thoughts, or feedback about Qualia Mind, the concept of “neurohacking” in general, nootropics (discover part one and part two of my ultimate guide to nootropic stacks), smart drugs, or anything else related to enhancing cognitive performance via nutrition, then leave your comments below and I will reply!